R.W. Bruhn Bridge - Frequently Asked Questions (FAQ)

 In December 2018, after extensive consultation, analysis and field work, the ministry identified a one-bridge design for replacement of the RW Bruhn Bridge.
 The information bulletin can be viewed here.

-The existing bridge is over 50 years old and while it is safe for users, the aging infrastructure is nearing the end of its service life and is in need of replacement.
+The existing bridge is over 50 years old and while it is safe for users, the aging infrastructure is nearing the end of its service life and needs replacement.

 Major bridge rehabilitation has been considered, but it has been determined that bridge replacement is necessary given the condition and constraints of the aging structure and the significant risk associated with its rehabilitation.